alphagov/gds-tech-learning-pathway/guides/languages/ruby.md

 The main and reference implementation of Ruby is known as [MRI (Matz's Ruby Interpreter)][mri-wiki] and is the focus of this document.

-At the time of writing, using the current stable version of Ruby is a great choice to work with the language - which is/was 2.3.1.
-It is likely to remain fine to use the current stable version until 3.0 is released.
+At the time of writing, using the current stable version of Ruby 2 is a great choice to work with the language.

 Typically a Ruby developer may be working with a number of projects that may use different versions of Ruby thus most developers will use a tool such as